 $20 is the minimum you’re gonna pay here for a weekday bed in an 8 dorm room.
 As the days get closer to the weekend it will cost you more and if you want in on that 4 bed room, it will cost a few more dollars.
 You can check all prices here!

 This hostel in Liverpool Street London opened at the beginning of the year (2017) so the staff are still working things out and activities are currently being set up.

 The businessmen hang and drink in the pub below the hostel, so it’s two very different crowds coming together here.
 If you really want a 100% hostel traveller vibe, this may not be for you.
 If you wanna hang with the locals: score!

 For now, this hostel in Liverpool Street London feels that it’s very much a place to sleep and be very near to all transport options.
 Access to anywhere in London or to get somewhere else in the UK is incredibly easy from here.
 It would be great if staff could work on creating even more of a traveller atmosphere.
 I look forward to seeing what they do in the future!

 To give you the alternatives, this is what I considered!
 Firstly; Couchsurfing.
 By far the cheapest way to stay in London because it’s FREE.
 Problem is, it can be tough finding a host located smack bang in the middle of the capital.
 Not many people are neighbours with the mayor right?
 I’ve found the most central places being gobbled up by ‘I-plan-ahead’ couchsurfers too…for better or worse, I am not that early bird.

-AirBNB is definitely an alternative but there’s no way you’ll find somewhere as a solo traveller in Central London for $20.
-On the flip side, if you’re a solo flashpacker or travelling with your mates, this accommodation is worth looking into!
+AirBNB is definitely an awesome alternative.
+If you’re a solo flashpacker or travelling with your mates, this accommodation is worth looking into!